kietvuu/Control-System-project/README.md

 # Control-System-project
-My research result about our control system used an PLC to control a DC motor
+My research result about our control system used an PLC to control a DC motor.
+I  programming the software by using tuincat.